-Read on to find out what you can expect to pay if you use PayPal’s various services.
+Read on to see what you can expect to pay if you use PayPal’s various business services.

 Is There A Fee To Use PayPal?

-A PayPal account is free to set up, and when taking payments, you’ll pay a percentage fee ranging from 1.9% to 3.5% and a fixed fee of 5 to 49 cents for each transaction.
-Merchants can also access additional paid services with their PayPal business account, either as a bundle or on an à la carte basis.
+A PayPal account is free to set up.
+When you start accepting payments, you’ll pay a percentage fee ranging from 1.9% to 3.5% and a fixed fee of 5 to 49 cents for each transaction.
+Additional paid services are available through your PayPal business account.
+You can buy these services either as a bundle or on an à la carte basis.

 What Fees Does PayPal Charge?